jlegewie/zotfile/readme.md

 - Fix bug with unnecessary suffix after multiple renames of same file
 - further improvements for the extraction of annotations in 4.1
 - truncate title after '!'
+- Add .docx files to the default file types

 #### Changes in 3.1